 - Consider renting a car to move around each city.
 This option will let you explore more towns during your road trip.

-- For flights, consider how much time (and money!) it will take you to travel to the airport and how much hours before your flight you must arrive.
+- For flights, consider how much time (and money!) it will take you to travel to the airport and how many hours before your flight you must arrive.
 Sometimes flying feels like the easiest, cheapest and fastest choice but if you do the math it is not always like that

-England, Ireland, and Scotland 15 day itinerary (the ultimate two weeks UK itinerary)
+England, Ireland and Scotland 15-day itinerary (the ultimate two weeks UK itinerary)